theupdateframework/taps/tap14.md

 hashing algorithms.
 If this is the case, both hashes should be verified independently.

-### TAP 5
+### TAP 13

-A TUF client that supports TAP 5 may download top-level metadata from multiple sources.
-However, breaking changes may require that multiple top-level metadata files use the same TUF specification version.
-To manage this, a root metadata file that includes a list of urls for metadata as described in TAP 5 should only include links to metadata files using the same TUF specification version as the root metadata file.
+A TUF client that supports TAP 13 may download targets metadata from multiple sources.
+However, breaking changes may require that all top-level metadata files use the same TUF specification version.
+To manage this, a client configuration file that lists a custom top-level targets metadata file as described in TAP 13 should only include targets metadata files using the same TUF specification version as the root metadata file.

-The owner of root metadata is responsible for ensuring that all metadata files linked in the root metadata use the same TUF specification version as the root metadata.
-If the repository that contains the root metadata supports multiple TUF specification versions, each root metadata file should list top-level metadata corresponding with its TUF specification version.
+The owner of the client configuration is responsible for ensuring that any custom targets metadata files use the same TUF specification version as the root metadata.
+If the repository that contains the root metadata supports multiple TUF specification versions, the client configuration should list a targets metadata file that is available in all supported specification versions.

 Clients should verify that all top-level metadata use the same TUF specification version as the root metadata.
-If a metadata file linked in root metadata does not meet this criteria, it will be considered invalid and the client should use the next listed metadata file or terminate the update.
+If a metadata file provided by the TAP 13 configuration does not meet this criteria, it will be considered invalid and the client should terminate the update.

 ### Delegations